spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ## Knowledge Repository

 [Xinyu Chen (陈新宇)](https://xinychen.github.io/) created this page since early 2024 at MIT with the purpose of fostering research knowledge, vision, insight, and style from an interdisciplinary perspective.
-In the meantime, it aims to connect random concepts with mathematics and machine learning.
+In the meantime, the knowledge repository aims to connect random concepts with mathematics and machine learning.

 <br>